-IJMI follows a double-blind peer review system to maintain fairness and objectivity in the evaluation process.
+The journal follows a double-blind peer review system to maintain fairness and objectivity in the evaluation process.
 In this system, both the authors and reviewers remain anonymous to each other.
-Editors are responsible for selecting qualified reviewers who have relevant expertise and no conflicts of interest.
+Editors are responsible for selecting qualified reviewers who have relevant subject or domain expertise and no conflicts of interest.
 They must also ensure that reviewers are given clear guidance and adequate time, usually around 2–3 weeks, to complete their reviews.
 Throughout the process, editors monitor the progress of reviews, send polite reminders when necessary, and make sure that confidentiality and anonymity are strictly maintained at all times.

 | Decision | Meaning & Required Action |